breandan/kotlingrad/README.md

 We aim to provide an algebraically sound implementation of AD for type safe tensor operations.

-# How?
+## How?

 Kotlin𝛁 relies on a few language features:

-* A restricted form of [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html) enables a concise notation for arithmetic on abstract types, i.e. group, rings, and fields.
+* A limited form of [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html) enables concise notation for arithmetic on abstract types, e.g. group, ring, and field.
 * [Higher-order functions and lambdas](https://kotlinlang.org/docs/reference/lambdas.html) support functions as first-class citizens for representing mathematical functions and programming functions with the same underlying abstractions (typed FP)
 * [Coroutines](https://kotlinlang.org/docs/reference/coroutines/basics.html) and shift-reset continuations for implementing reverse mode AD with operator overloading alone, inspired by [Wang et al.](https://arxiv.org/pdf/1803.10228.pdf).
 Also enables independent branches of an expression to be evaluated asynchronously.
 (WIP)
-* [Extension functions](https://kotlinlang.org/docs/reference/extensions.html) support extending classes with new fields and methods without requiring subclassing or inheritance.
-Through [context oriented programming](https://proandroiddev.com/an-introduction-context-oriented-programming-in-kotlin-2e79d316b0a2), Kotlin𝛁 can expose its custom extensions (e.g. [DoubleFunctor](src/main/kotlin/edu/umontreal/kotlingrad/calculus/DoubleFunctor.kt)) to [consumers](src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlinGrad.kt) without any extra boilerplate.
+* [Extension functions](https://kotlinlang.org/docs/reference/extensions.html) support augmenting classes with new fields and methods.
+Through [context oriented programming](https://proandroiddev.com/an-introduction-context-oriented-programming-in-kotlin-2e79d316b0a2), Kotlin𝛁 can expose its custom extensions (e.g. in [DoubleFunctor](src/main/kotlin/edu/umontreal/kotlingrad/calculus/DoubleFunctor.kt)) to [consumers](src/main/kotlin/edu/umontreal/kotlingrad/samples/HelloKotlinGrad.kt) without requiring subclasses or inheritance.
-* [Algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) in the form of [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) allows creating a closed set of subclasses for ensuring an exhaustive control flow over the concrete types of an abstract class.
+* [Algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) in the form of [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) (a.k.a. sum types) allows creating a closed set of internal subclasses to ensure an exhaustive control flow over the concrete types of an abstract class.

 In addition, it uses [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) to instantiate the specific result type of [applying an operator](https://github.com/breandan/kotlingrad/blob/09f4aaf789238820fb5285706e0f1e22ade59b7c/src/main/kotlin/edu/umontreal/kotlingrad/functions/Function.kt#L24:L38).
 While multiple dispatch is not an explicit language feature, it can be emulated using inheritance and [smart-casting](https://kotlinlang.org/docs/reference/typecasts.html#smart-casts).

-# Features
+## Features

 Kotlin currently supports the following features: